<< ARI Watch

 Mr. Binswanger leaves us to conclude that America must be in a sad state to resort to faking torture photos.
 As for the real torture photos ... blank out.

-By quoting Ayn Rand out of context Mr. Binswanger insinuates that all the prison Abu Ghraib photos are fake – or at any rate of no real consequence – and that only people who hate America worry about what they mean.
+By quoting Rand out of context Mr. Binswanger insinuates that all the prison Abu Ghraib photos are fake – or at any rate of no real consequence – and that only people who hate America worry about U.S. torture.

 “The Wreckage of the Consensus” is worth revisiting though.
-Her full article makes abundantly clear that she opposed the Vietnam War.
+The full article makes abundantly clear that Rand opposed the Vietnam War.

-* If the real purpose of the man who brought the fake photos to the Globe in the first place was ultimately – once they were discovered to be fakes – to undermine the affect of the authentic photos, Mr. Binswanger could not have been more eager and cooperative in going along with the ploy.
-Though I don’t claim any wink.
+1 If the real purpose of the man who brought the fake photos to the Globe in the first place was ultimately – once they were discovered to be fakes – to undermine the affect of the authentic photos, Mr. Binswanger could not have been more eager and cooperative in going along with the ploy.

 A witty remark of George Tyrrell around the 1890’s, concerning the Jesuits, illustrates Mr. Binswanger’s technique: “Accuse them of murdering three men and a dog, and they will triumphantly produce the dog alive.”
 We reply, to both the Jesuits and Mr. Binswanger: “What difference does it make?”